 Since the summer of 2016, I’ve been teaching creative writing to a group of people recovering from alcohol and drug addiction at the Hackney Recovery Centre (with St Mungo’s).
 I initially got in contact with them because I lost my father to addiction some years ago, and wanted to do something positive to overcome my sadness and helplessness around the circumstances of his death.
 I really enjoyed teaching this group, and as the weeks progressed and more members shared their work, I was amazed by the level of talent.
 So, I applied for a grant to continue working with them, with the ultimate aim to have enough good work to include in a high-quality anthology, which we will aim to publish in 2018.
-We will include work from my group at the recovery centre, and will do a national callout in the next few months to writers who have suffered at the hands of addiction.
-The theme will be recovery.
+It includes work from my group at the recovery centre, but earlier this year we did a national callout for recovery stories, and had an amazing response.
+We are just now coming to our final decision.

 Award-winning short story writer, Zoe Gilbert http://mindandlanguage.blogspot.co.uk/, and I are working together on this project.
-Our main aim is to have as far a reach as possible in an attempt to show what kind of talent tends to go unrecognised, but also to get these people’s stories out there in order to educate others and make them see that it really could happen to any of us.
+Our main aim is to have as far a reach as possible in an attempt to show what kind of talent tends to go unrecognised, but also to give a platform to these stories in order to show the world how close so many of us are to addiction

 If you’d like to know more, go here http://recoveryanthology.blogspot.co.uk/, or contact me: Lily.Dunn@MUNGOS.ORG.
 We look forward to hearing from you.